alexfikl/h5pyckle/README.rst

 `hickle library <https://github.com/telegraphic/hickle>`__.
-The main difference between the two is that ``h5pyckle`` piggybacks on Python's `singledispatch <https://docs.python.org/3/library/functools.html>`__ to implement the pickling for various types, which makes it quite flexible.
+The main difference between the two is that ``h5pyckle`` piggybacks on Python's `singledispatch <https://docs.python.org/3/library/functools.html>`__ to implement the pickling for various types.
+This has the benefit of

+* making it very easy to add custom pickling routines for new types
+* defering the dispatch issue for subclasses to a well-tested code

 Links